Ktakuya332C/ktakuya332c.github.io/20250104-ppo/README.md

 ## Take the gradient of the objective
 Since the PPO algorithm is one of the policy gradient algorithms, we will take the gradient of the objective function, expected cumulative reward $J_\pi$.
 The gradient will settle in this easy-to-understand form
 $$ \partial J_\pi = \mathbb{E}_\pi[Q \partial \ln \pi]. $$
 This fact is called the policy gradient theorem.
-"Just taking gradient" of $J_\pi$ seems like an easy step, but without some neat notations, it is a little hard to see this result.
+"Just taking gradient" of $J_\pi$ seems like an easy step, but without some neat notations, it is a little hard to reach this result.
 See [this article](https://lilianweng.github.io/posts/2018-04-08-policy-gradient/) for the details.

 ## Reduce variance of the estimate
 To reduce the variance of the gradient estimate, we introduce baseline $b(s)$ to the estimate like this